Princess Maker: Princess Maker 3: Fairy Tales Come True

 The player's daughter has a number of courses and jobs available, just like in Princess Maker 2.
 The courses to enhance her status include regular school, ballet class or church.
 All courses, save for church and fasting sessions, will challenge the daughter with a test/exam based on her status and how long she has dedicated herself to the course.
 The result of the test/exam will be directly proportional to the daughter's status.
 Once the result is announced, her reaction will depend on her overall status.
 The daughter's reactions vary, and it may or may not have effect on status for better or for worse.
-For all courses with test/exam, the daughter will have an opportunity to encounter her "rival" depending on your status related to the course.
+For all courses with test/exam, the daughter will have an opportunity to encounter her "rival" depending on the player's status related to the course.
 All courses, save for church and fasting sessions, will offer a unique rival female character.
 If the status related to the course is high enough, the rival may offer her friendship.
 Once the friendship is forged, the rival character will bring present on the character's birthday that would boost up some of her status depending on what kind of gift it is.
-They also would occasionally visit your daughter and hang out, which reduces her stress level and boosts certain personality status.
+They also would occasionally visit the player's daughter and hang out, which reduces her stress level and boosts certain personality status.
 School course is rather unusual as she may get a scholarship offer depending on her academic status.